jrgenerative/fixed-wing-sim/README.md

-# Fixed-Wing Glider Simulation and LTI Extraction
+# Fixed-Wing Glider Simulation

-This repository provides an example for simulating the dynamics of a fixed-wing glider with Matlab Simulink.
+This repository provides an example of a non-linear fixed-wing glider simulation with Matlab Simulink and FlightGear using tables of aerodynamic coefficients computed with Tornado [x], an implementation of the Vortex Lattice Method.

-* Matlab implementation to simulate the non-linear dynamics of a fixed-wing glider.
-* Tools to extract linear time invariant (LTI) systems around equilibrium point.
+Furthermore, the implementation also contains scripts to deduce the longitudinal and lateral linear time invariant systems (LTI) for the trimmed gliding state.

-## Introduction
+## Overview

 Airframe
 Rudder actions